Katherine Mary Ward1

 William John St. Clair Anstruther-Gray, Baron Kilmany was born on 5 March 1905.2 He was the son of William Anstruther-Gray of Kilmany and Carntyne and Clayre Jessie Tennant.3 He married Monica Helen Lambton, daughter of Lt.
 Hon.
 Geoffrey Lambton and Dorothy Leyland, on 4 October 1934.2 He died on 6 August 1985 at age 80.1

-He was educated at Eton College, Windsor, Berkshire, England.2 He graduated from Christ Church, Oxford University, Oxford, Oxfordshire, England, with a Master of Arts (M.A.).2 He held the office of Member of Parliament (M.P.)
-(Conservative) for Lanarkshire North between 1931 and 1945.2 He held the office of Parliamentary Private Secretary in 1935, to the Secretary of Overseas Trade.2 He held the office of Parliamentary Under-Secretary for Scotland in 1935.2 He held the office of Finance Secretary of the Treasury in 1936.2 He held the office of Secretary of State for Scotland in 1938.2 He gained the rank of Major in the service of the Coldstream Guards, Reserve of Officers.2 He fought in the Second World War.2 He was decorated with the award of the Military Cross (M.C.) in 1943.2 He held the office of Assistant Postmaster-General between May 1945 and July 1945.2 He held the office of Member of Parliament (M.P.)
-(Conservative) for Berkwick and East Lothian between 1951 and 1966.2 He held the office of Deputy Lieutenant (D.L.) of Fife in 1953.2 He was created 1st Baronet Anstruther-Gray [U.K.] on 4 July 1956.2 He was invested as a Privy Counsellor (P.C.) in 1962.2 He held the office of Deputy Speaker of the House of Commons between 1962 and 1964.2 He was created Baron Kilmany, of Kilmany in the County of Fifeshire [U.K. Life Peer] on 2 June 1966.2 He held the office of Lord-Lieutenant of Fife in 1974.2
+He was educated at Eton College, Windsor, Berkshire, EnglandG.2 He graduated from Christ Church, Oxford University, Oxford, Oxfordshire, EnglandG, with a Master of Arts (M.A.)2 He held the office of Member of Parliament (M.P.)
+(Conservative) for Lanarkshire North between 1931 and 1945.2 He held the office of Parliamentary Private Secretary in 1935, to the Secretary of Overseas Trade.2 He held the office of Parliamentary Under-Secretary for Scotland in 1935.2 He held the office of Finance Secretary of the Treasury in 1936.2 He held the office of Secretary of State for Scotland in 1938.2 He gained the rank of Major in the Coldstream Guards, Reserve of Officers.2 He fought in the Second World War.2 He was awarded the Military Cross (M.C.) in 1943.2 He held the office of Assistant Postmaster-General between May 1945 and July 1945.2 He held the office of Member of Parliament (M.P.)
+(Conservative) for Berkwick and East Lothian between 1951 and 1966.2 He held the office of Deputy Lieutenant (D.L.) of Fife in 1953.2 He was created 1st Baronet Anstruther-Gray [U.K.] on 4 July 1956.2 He was appointed Privy Counsellor (P.C.) in 1962.2 He held the office of Deputy Speaker of the House of Commons between 1962 and 1964.2 He was created Baron Kilmany, of Kilmany in the County of Fifeshire [U.K. Life Peer] on 2 June 1966.2 He held the office of Lord-Lieutenant of Fife in 1974.2

 Children of William John St. Clair Anstruther-Gray, Baron Kilmany and Monica Helen Lambton